-Symptoms: Chloroquine is very rapidly and completely absorbed after ingestion.
+Chloroquine is very rapidly and completely absorbed after ingestion.
 Toxic doses of chloroquine can be fatal.
 As little as 1 g may be fatal in children.
 Toxic symptoms can occur within minutes.
 These consist of headache, drowsiness, visual disturbances, nausea and vomiting, cardiovascular collapse, shock and convulsions followed by sudden and early respiratory and cardiac arrest.
 Hypokalemia has been observed with arrhythmias in cases of intoxication.
 The electrocardiogram may reveal atrial standstill, nodal rhythm, prolonged intraventricular conduction time, and progressive bradycardia leading to ventricular fibrillation and/or arrest.
 Cases of extrapyramidal disorders have also been reported in the context of chloroquine overdose (see WARNINGS and ADVERSE REACTIONS).

 Convulsions, if present, should be controlled before attempting gastric lavage.
 If due to cerebral stimulation, cautious administration of an ultra short-acting barbiturate may be tried but, if due to anoxia, it should be corrected by oxygen administration and artificial respiration.
 Monitor ECG.
 In shock with hypotension, a potent vasopressor should be administered.
 Replace fluids and electrolytes as needed.
 Cardiac compressing or pacing may be indicated to sustain the circulation.
 Because of the importance of supporting respiration, tracheal intubation or tracheostomy, followed by gastric lavage, may also be necessary.
 Peritoneal dialysis and exchange transfusions have also been suggested to reduce the level of the drug in the blood.